toxyy/PHP-Heredoc-Grammar-Extension-VSCode/README.md

 I included my user settings.json for the colors I'm using as well.
 These settings also effect non heredoc variables within double quotes as well.

-Includede test files are from my own PHP templating experiments that motivated this project.
+Included test files are from my own PHP templating experiments that motivated this project.

 Vsix file included for easy install.